intel/afxdp-plugins-for-kubernetes/README.md

 - **Multus CNI**
 	- To enable attaching of multiple network interfaces to pods.
 	- [Multus quickstart guide](https://github.com/k8snetworkplumbingwg/multus-cni/blob/master/docs/quickstart.md).

+### Development
+The following prerequisites are required to build and deploy the plugins from source:

 - **GoLang**
 	- To build the plugin binaries.
 	- All recent versions should work.